 4. Choosing the Right Chicken Cuts for Skewers

-Cut chicken into uniform pieces about 1 to 1.5 inches for even cooking.
-Avoid oversized chunks, which can remain undercooked, or too small, which might dry out.
+Cut the chicken into uniform pieces about 1 to 1.5 inches so it cooks evenly.
+Avoid oversized pieces that may remain undercooked, or pieces which are too small and dry out quickly.

 5. Halloumi Cheese: What Makes It Special?